mdeweerd/zha-toolkit/README.md

   # endpoint: 1
   cluster: 0xb04
   attribute: 0x50f
+  # Optional, read the value from memory cache, do not make a zigbee read request.
+  use_cache: true
   # Optional, state to write the read value to
   state_id: sensor.test
   # Optional, state attribute to write the value to, when missing: writes state itself